 How to detect and block click bots

-Detecting bot clicks can be a challenging task, but it’s not impossible.
+Detecting bot clicks can be challenging, but it’s not impossible.
 Here are some actionable steps that you can take to detect and avoid click bots:

 1. Monitor Your Website Traffic: Keep track of your website’s traffic to detect suspicious patterns, such as sudden increases in clicks or clicks coming at unusual times of the day.